 Last year the Singers offered their fans the opportunity to make special requests for their annual spring concert.
 “When I received the request « Bach’s B minor Mass », I laughed and replied: « in my dreams! »” recalls Fannie Gaudette.
 She had no idea to what lengths this music lover would go to hear the B minor Mass sung by the Bishop’s Choir.
 It is indeed thanks to a generous gift from this Bishop’s faculty member, in addition to an important donation from the University Singers’ main sponsor, Quebecor, that this grand concert is possible.
 The generosity of Quebecor enables us not only to consolidate our concert series but also to turn dreams into reality.

 Tickets are available to purchase at the Centennial Theatre Box Office by calling 819 822.9692.
-For online purchase or more details on the concert and the soloists, please consult our website http://www.busingers.ca/
+For online purchase or more details on the concert and the soloists, please consult our website https://www.busingers.ca/

 For additional information: